Politics & Government

 Projected NYC Budget Gaps From The Comptroller

-Parrott said his forthcoming report will outline a correction method designed to smooth the employment trend between 2022 and 2025 and provide what he described as a more accurate measure of the city’s labor market.
+Parrott said a forthcoming report will propose a revised method to smooth employment trends between 2022 and 2025 and provide what he described as a more accurate picture of the city’s labor market.

 “In the 35 years I have been closely analyzing NYC employment trends, I have never seen an annual benchmark adjustment as misleading and problematic as this year’s,” Parrott wrote.